djmaity/md-davis/docs/source/tutorials/acylphosphatase.rst

             start = 0
             end = 100

-Input toml files for each trajectory is provided with the tutorial files.
+Input TOML file for each trajectory is provided with the tutorial files.

-Next, collate all the data using MD DaVis.
-MD DaVis can process multiple such TOML file at once for each system and create the respective HDF file.
+Next, collate all the data using MD DaVis, which can process multiple TOML files and create the respective HDF file.

 .. code-block:: bash